Agent of Stealth – Stamina Nightblade PvP Build

 |Weapon 2||The Master's Bow||Bow||Infused||Weapon Damage||Vet Dragonstar Arena|

 - Two-Handed and Bow: This is a staple stamina nightblade weapon combination, and what I am choosing to run on my character.
-I’m choosing to run a sword over a maul or an axe because having the higher weapon damage benefits us both offensively and defensively.
+I’m choosing to run a sword over a maul or an axe because I just prefer the flat damage increase on a build like this.
 Running a two-hander gives you access to Rally, which is a very strong heal and grants major brutality, as well as Executioner which acts as the build’s execute.
 Executioner also synergize’s well with the Asylum 2h, giving us a crazy amount of ultimate return.
 We also are using the Master’s Bow to give us extra damage whenever we use poison injection, as well as give us some range capabilities should we need them.
 If you can’t get the Asylum 2h or the Master’s Bow, you can just use any 2h Sword and Bow.
 The Asylum 2h is not overly difficult to get, simply run Asylum Sanctorium on normal.
 The Master’s Bow is more difficult to get, but I’ll put in the skills section what to change if you don’t have access to it.

 - Eternal Hunt: This set is simply awesome.
 It gives an amazing amount of sustain, and the 5 piece is an absolute nuisance to people chasing you.
 This set is really helpful in getting out of sticky situations.